Correlation lengths of flat-band superconductivity from quantum geometry: Numerical Results and Discussion

 In the dilute limit $F \to 0$, our numerical solutions are fully consistent with the physically intuitive expectation that $\xi_\mathrm{Cp} \to \xi_{2b}$ for all values of $U/t$~\cite{iskin25}.
 This coincidence can also be obtained analytically from Eqs.~(\ref{eqn:xi2b}) and~(\ref{eqn:xiCp}) by noting that $E_n \approx \xi_n$ and $\mu \to E_b/2$ in the $F \to 0$ limit.
 Similarly, in the $U/t \to 0$ limit, we observe that $\xi_\mathrm{Cp} \to \xi_{2b}$ for all values of $F$.
 This behavior can again be understood analytically by noting that $E_b \to -2\epsilon$ and $E_n \approx \xi_n \ll t$, which leads to $ \{\xi^2_{2b}, \xi^2_\mathrm{Cp}\} \to \frac{1}{N_c} \sum_\mathbf{k} g_\mathbf{k} $ in the $U/t \to 0$ limit.
 Thus, we expect $ \{\xi^2_\mathrm{Cp}, \xi^2_{2b}\} \to a^2 / 2 $ for the Creutz ladder and $ \{\xi^2_\mathrm{Cp}, \xi^2_{2b}\} \to a^2 \chi^2 / 4 $ for the $\chi$ lattice, both of which are in excellent agreement with the numerical results.

-More interestingly, our numerical results show that $\xi_\mathrm{Cp}$ vanishes at half filling for all $U > U_c$, suggesting purely onsite Cooper pairs even in the $\Delta_0/t \to 0$ limit.
-Whether this intriguing behavior is physical or an artifact of the present approximations requires further investigation.
-Thus, except at half filling, Cooper pairs generally have a finite and small size.
+More interestingly, our numerical results show that $\xi_\mathrm{Cp}$ vanishes at half filling for all $U > U_c$, suggesting an apparent localization of Cooper pairs to a single lattice site even in the $\Delta_0/t \to 0$ limit.
+Whether this behavior is physical or an artifact of the present approximations remains unclear.
+In particular, it may indicate that the definition of pair size based on the localization tensor becomes ill-defined or fails to faithfully characterize the internal structure of pairs in this regime.
+Away from half filling, however, Cooper pairs generally exhibit a finite and small size.
 This behavior contrasts sharply with that of conventional BCS superconductors, where the pair size scales inversely with $\Delta_0$ and therefore diverges in the $U/t \to 0$ limit.
-The absence of such a divergence here demonstrates that pairing in flat-band lattices is governed entirely by quantum geometry.
+The absence of such a divergence here highlights the central role of quantum geometry in controlling the spatial extent of pairing in flat-band systems.